Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The envelopes of hyperplanes which equally fit the data in -dimensional case

 \section{The envelopes of hyperplanes which equally fit the data in $k$-dimensional case}

-In this Section we construct a pencil of confocal quadrics associated to a system of points in $\mathbb R^k$.
-This pencil of confocal quadrics is going to be instrumental in reaching of all three of our main goals as listed in Section \ref{sec:bestfit}.
-In Section \ref{sec:kconstruction} we present two main steps in our method of constructing the confocal pencil of quadrics: starting from a system of points we consider the central hyperplanar ellipsoid of inertia to whom we {\it attach} the points for which the ellipsoid of inertia is symmetric, see Definition \ref{dfn:attach}.
-Then, using the obtained list of the attached points, we {\it assign to} them a confocal pencil of quadrics, in accordance to Definition \ref{def:assigned} and Proposition \ref{prop:assign}.
-This eventually leads to the main result, Theorem \ref{nd}.
-The planar case was presented in Theorem \ref{thm2.1}, while three-dimensional case will be presented in Example \ref{sec:k3envelopes}.
+In this Section, we construct a pencil of confocal quadrics associated to a system of points in $\mathbb R^k$.
+This pencil of confocal quadrics is going to be instrumental in achieving of all three of our main goals as listed in Section \ref{sec:bestfit}.
+In Section \ref{sec:kconstruction}, we present two main steps in our method of constructing the confocal pencil of quadrics: starting from a system of points, we consider the central hyperplanar ellipsoid of inertia to which we {\it attach} the points for which the ellipsoid of inertia is rotational, as per Definition \ref{dfn:attach}.
+Then, using the obtained list of the attached points, we {\it assign to} them a confocal pencil of quadrics, in accordance with Definition \ref{def:assigned}.
+This eventually leads to the main result in this direction, Theorem \ref{nd}.

 In Section \ref{sec:regular}, we deal with the first applications of Theorem \ref{nd} in the regularization for orthogonal regression and in the gradient descent method in machine learning.
-The initial step is a dual formulation of Theorem \ref{nd} which is given as Theorem \ref{dualnd}.
-Then, methods of regularization for orthogonal regression, which are analogues of the lasso and the ridge for linear regression, are presented.
+The initial step is a dual formulation of Theorem \ref{nd}, which is given as Theorem \ref{dualnd}.
+Following that, methods of regularization for orthogonal regression, analogues to the lasso and ridge for linear regression, are presented.